implse/Data_types/README.md

 Function can have a `void` return type, which just means they don't return a value.

 The parameters list of a function can also be `void`.
 It simply means the function takes no parameters.

+`sizeof()` returns the amount of memory allocated by the data types.